 Welcome to our Summer Camp Page

-PLEASE NOTE: We have made every effort to finalize the program specifics as of March 1st.
-Due to COVID-19 limitations imposed by the state, DCF/OOL licensing, and the practices of other individual businesses, we have not be able to confirm all of the field trips we expect to offer.
-Changes may be necessary as we progress and/or regress throughout the coming months.
+PLEASE NOTE: We have made every effort to finalize the program specifics as of March 1st given the information we have available.
+We have not been able to confirm not be able to confirm all of the field trips we expect to offer nor verify we will have access to the Raccoon Valley Swim Club for open swims.
+Changes may be necessary as we progress through the coming months.
 We appreciate you understanding an patience.

 We look forward to offering the most engaging and “funest” summer camp experience possible this summer.
-We expect that many of the restrictions we had in place last year will be lifted and that the venues we want to use as field trips will be accepting groups.
-We have planned local backup activities for all field trips in our schedule.
+We expect that many of the restrictions we have operated under in the past two years will be lifted and that the venues we want to use as field trips will be accepting groups.

 - We are licensed to serve K-6th grade students in our program.